christianheinrichs/easyfglrxinstall/README.md

 *A lot of time has passed since I wrote and published this script.
 Alas, not only did Debian drop support for their officially maintained fglrx packages, but so did Ubuntu in terms of stable distro versions.
-It is therefore not recommended to rely on this script's apt installation method.
+It is therefore not recommended to rely on this script’s apt installation method.
 In fact, building a fglrx .deb package is also a bad idea, since the latest downloadable versions seem to be from 2015.
 There is no actual reason to use this script anymore.*